How to build and scale a successful B2B marketplace

 While manual workarounds can fill initial gaps, especially with a small user base, a white-glove approach involving hands-on assistance to suppliers and demand-side users can complement no-code solutions for your MVP.

 A SaaS marketplace tool is a convenient starting point for validating business concepts.
-They enable rapid site deployment and audience learning without the need to employ a development team.
+This method enables rapid site deployment and audience learning without the need to employ a development team.

 API-based marketplace solutions, pioneered by Sharetribe, merge the advantages of custom development and no-code tools.
 They are designed to tackle exactly the kinds of technical challenges B2B marketplaces face.